hdShang/arxiv-daily/docs/cs-AI/2025-09-18/papers/250914803v2-onlinemate-an-llm-based-multi-agent-companion-system-for-cognitive-s.md

 ---
 layout: default
-title: OnlineMate: An LLM-Based Multi-Agent Companion System for Cognitive Support in Online Learning
+title: "OnlineMate: An LLM-Based Multi-Agent Companion System for Cognitive Support in Online Learning"
 ---

 # OnlineMate: An LLM-Based Multi-Agent Companion System for Cognitive Support in Online Learning